CadQuery/cadquery/doc/primer.rst

   )  # notice the call to `toPending` that is needed if you want to use it in a subsequent operation

 -------------------------
-Direct API <=> OCCT API
+Free Function API <=> OCCT API
 -------------------------

-Every object of the Direct API stores its OCCT equivalent object in its :attr:`wrapped` attribute.:
+Every object of the free function API stores its OCCT equivalent object in its :attr:`wrapped` attribute.:

 .. code-block::

-    >>> box = Solid.makeBox(10,5,5)
+    >>> box = box(10,5,5)
     >>> print(type(box))
     <class cadquery.occ_impl.shapes.Solid>

-    >>> box = Solid.makeBox(10,5,5).wrapped
+    >>> box = box(10,5,5).wrapped
     >>> print(type(box))
     <class OCP.TopoDS.TopoDS_Solid>

-If you want to cast an OCCT object into a Direct API one you can just pass it as a parameter of the intended class:
+If you want to cast an OCCT object into a free function API one you can just pass it as a parameter of the intended class:

 .. code-block::